myriadrf/LimeSDR_Workshop/octave/WCDMA2.1/README.txt

 What is this
 ============

-This software module is a simple 866MHz FSK transceiver example for education purposes with the LimeSDR.
+This software module is a simple 866MHz W-CDMA transceiver example for education purposes with the LimeSDR.
 It runs using Octave, an open source numerical package that provides a relatively easy programming environment for communication systems.

 Getting Started